skze/bibliotheca/PM-quality-intro.md

 | Accuracy | How close have we come to achieving our goal ? |
 | Tolerance | Are we doing well enought ?
 DOes the result falls into acceptable range ? |

-Quality measurementgs allow to track project status and identify actions and processes which can be improved.
+#### Quality is Free ?!

-"Quality is free."
-- Philip Crosby
+> "Quality is free." - Philip Crosby (American Businessman)
-(American Businessman)

-Why.
-Because if you have poor quality it costs someone money.
-This is because poor quality can impact the companies product or is cost passed to the cuastomers.
+Why?
+Because if you have poor quality it costs someone money [book](https://www.amazon.com/Quality-Free-Philip-B-Crosby/dp/0451622472).
+This is because poor quality can impact the companies product or is cost passed to the customers.

-Try:
-1.  find areas where money can be safety saved
-2. try new approaches to reducting costs

-[ add figure 1`0 concepts quality here ]

 ## Project Quality Management Phases

+Hereafter follows a description of the different phases within a project.

+* Quality Standards **
+* Quality Planning
+* Quality Assurance (or Managing Quality)
+* Quality Control
+* Improvements **

+Note that this listing might change based on reference/source and ** quality standards and improvements do not appear explicitely, but these steps are encapsulated in other phases.

+#### Quality Standards

 < TODO >

-### Continuous Improvement

-Makes quality a part of everyone's job and that should improve project management.

-1. Assess project plans: make sure to question assumptions and scope

-2. Assess project management process: identify ways to reduce cost, improve efficiency, effective tracking, and provide more value

-<!> small improvements can add up and leat to massive gains in the long run

 #### Quality Planning

-Planning occur at the initial stages of project - the key objectives is to:
-- define and limit the scope of work within the project
-- develop a clear set of requirements to measure quality of project

-Note that quality metrics defined in this project should only obe applicable in this project.

-Defines the scope, schedule, budget, inputs and outomts etc. It is the method to define the relevant aspects withih the projce.
+Planning occurs at the initial stages of project and defines the scope, schedule, budget, inputs and outomts etc. It is the method to define the relevant aspects withih the project including developing a clear set of requirements to measure quality of project.
 Within planning stage it is also defined the critical aspects and factors that lead to successfull project.

+> Here, you identify the gap between where you are and where you need to be.
+This leads to the creation of a quality team, which is comprised of people across all departments and levels.
+> Define the roles and responsibilities for quality management: These people are accountable for each step in the quality management plan.
+> Establish Quality Control Procedures: Once you’ve defined what your quality standards are, you’ll need to establish procedures to measure whether those standards are being met or not, which is known as quality control.
+>Create acceptance criteria: This is tied to how you’ll do testing and review.
+Once you identify weaknesses, brainstorm with your team and integrate the needed quality improvements to your product or service.

 Planning should include:
-- Objectives
-- scope
+- Objectives and scope
-- policies
-- criteria
+- Policies and criteria
-- expected inputs and outputs
+- Expected inputs and outputs
-- cost, budge
+- Cost, budge
-- scheduling
+- Scheduling
-- assumptions and considerations
+- Assumptions and considerations
 - Processes
 - Stakeholders, roles and responsibilities
 - Applied standards (internal, external)
-- metrics to measure quality
+- Metrics to measure quality

-Each project should have a specific tracking and control proess - that is set before project starts.
+Each project should have a specific tracking and control process which is set before project starts.

-<!> note: the quality planning process is part of a larger "project planning phase" which includes non-quality topics.
+The quality planning process is part of a larger "project planning phase" which includes non-quality topics.

-Outcome: THere should be documentation outlining the quality management plan  - and all the necessary quality informaiton.
-Thus inclides:
+From this phase there should be documentation outlining the quality management plan (QMP) which outlines all the necessary quality information.

-// IMportant
-- "Determint quality": need to define twhat is quality for the project - this might vary from orfanization-to-org; and also between different projects.
-- "Conduct gap analysis"
-- /// copy
-Here, you identify the gap between where you are and where you need to be.
-This leads to the creation of a quality team, which is comprised of people across all departments and levels.
-Define the roles and responsibilities for quality management: These people are accountable for each step in the quality management plan.
-Establish Quality Control Procedures: Once you’ve defined what your quality standards are, you’ll need to establish procedures to measure whether those standards are being met or not, which is known as quality control.
-Create acceptance criteria: This is tied to how you’ll do testing and review.
-Once you identify weaknesses, brainstorm with your team and integrate the needed quality improvements to your product or service.
-Things to Avoid When Quality Pl

-/// copy

 #### Quality Assurance